 Welcome to Oxapampa

-Two key periods in history have shaped this pretty ranching and coffee center, 75km north of La Merced.
+Oxapampa, a pretty ranching and coffee center 75km north of La Merced, sports some superb wilderness lodges and luxury accommodations.
+When you add a cracking nearby national park and Peru's best music fest you are left with one of the most intriguing locales in the Amazon.
+Buildings have a Tyrolean look, Austrian-German food is prepared, an old-fashioned form of German is still spoken, and numerous Germanic customs are preserved.
+Two key periods in history have shaped this region.
 The first was during the mid-19th century when it attracted some 200 settlers from Germany, the descendants of which (many still blonde-haired and blue-eyed) inhabit Oxapampa and its surrounds.
 The second?
-The last few years!
+The last decade!
 Local land has been sold off at basement prices, enticing a new wave of settlers: this time largely from Lima.
-New businesses have opened, many of which are attractive guesthouses and restaurants, which keeps the town's tourist appeal buoyant.
-Add a cracking nearby national park and Peru's best music fest and you have one of the most intriguing locales in the Amazon.
-Buildings have a Tyrolean look, Austrian-German food is prepared, an old-fashioned form of German is still spoken by some families, and numerous Germanic customs are preserved.
-There is a BCP with ATMs on the main plaza.
+New businesses have opened, many of which are attractive guesthouses and restaurants, keeping the town's tourist appeal buoyant.